 \subsection{Lack of Interoperability}

 Because most people only use or develop a single package, this has lead to the wide-ranging issues with the lack of interoperability between program packages: it is in general not possible to run calculation A with program X, and use the resulting data to carry out calculation B in program Y. For example, while some quantum chemistry codes contain sophisticated \emph{ab initio} methods, they may only have simplistic self-consistent field algorithms for performing the required Hartree--Fock calculation to obtain the reference state, combined with the aforementioned issues with poor initial guesses.
-This can mean that the hardest part of running calculations can be just to get the initial Hartree--Fock calculation to converge.
+This can mean that the hardest part of running a sophisticated calculation is merely making the initial Hartree--Fock calculation converge.

 Other codes, in turn, may have put much more effort into the Hartree--Fock solver, allowing rapid and stable determination of the ground-state orbitals for challenging systems.
-For example, Psi4\citep{Smith2020_JCP_184108} and PySCF\citep{Sun2020_JCP_24109} come with a variety of self-consistent field algorithms, and the present author has made sure that these programs also have a variety of initial guesses to choose from.
-However, Psi4 and PySCF may not have all of the wanted \emph{ab initio} methods to carry out the second step of the calculation.
+For example, Psi4\citep{Smith2020_JCP_184108} and PySCF\citep{Sun2020_JCP_24109} come with a variety of self-consistent field algorithms and initial guesses.
+However, these programs do not have every possible \emph{ab initio} method reported in the literature to carry out the second step of the calculation.

 Although passing the Hartree--Fock orbitals between programs is sometimes possible through external software such as MOKIT\bibnote{Jingxiang Zou, Molecular Orbital Kit (MOKIT), https://gitlab.com/jxzou/mokit (accessed 26 August 2023)} and IOData,\citep{Verstraelen2020_JCC_458} there are several technical barriers that complicate the interfacing.